Patron Tequila (song)

-"Patron Tequila" is the debut single by the Paradiso Girls, released on April 14, 2009.
-It features guest vocals from Lil Jon and Eve, both of whom co-wrote the song with Ester Dean, Jason Perry, and Polow da Don; the latter produced the song.
+"Patron Tequila" is the debut single by the girl group Paradiso Girls, released on April 14, 2009.
+It features guest vocals from American rappers Lil Jon and Eve, both of whom co-wrote the song with Ester Dean, Jason Perry, and Polow da Don; the latter produced the song.
 The song was intended for inclusion on their debut studio album, Crazy Horse, which was ultimately unreleased.

 The Remixes and The Remixes Part 2 were released to further promote the song.

 Background and history

 The song was originally performed by Keri Hilson, Lil Jon and T-Pain for Hilson's debut studio album In a Perfect World....
 However, at the last minute before her album's turn in date, the song was given to the Paradiso Girls.
 The group recorded the song and made several alterations.
 Lil Jon's verse was omitted whilst T-Pain was replaced with US rapper Eve.

 The song was released in the US on April 14, 2009 as a CD Single and digital download, along with a release in Canada.
 The girls promoted the song throughout October 2009 in Canada.